| Related

 website

-of singer-songwriter Alan O'Day.
+of the late singer-songwriter Alan O'Day.
 Alan's recording of

 his song "Undercover Angel" was a #1 hit in 1977.